 Producing arching stems on which sit distinctive heart-shaped flowers Bleeding Heart prefers partial light positions.
 It also grows well in damp soil types.
 This plants spreading habit is a great way to fill the tricky space between larger shrubs.

 One of the smaller plants on our ground cover for shade list.
-Corydalis spreads in clumps.
+Corydalis spreads in clumps and makes great ground covers.
 During the summer months clusters of bright flowers will sit on top of bright green leaves.
 Its seeding habit means it slowlys spreads through your space.
 It is also commonly used in forest planting schemes.

 An attractive woodland plant, Corydalis flowers in hues of pink, purple, white and yellow.
 Thriving in dappled light positions these are an ideal choice for planting around trees and larger shrubs.